RockefellerArchiveCenter/ux-templates/testing-overview.md

 The roles, process, and associated documentation that make up our approach to usability testing.
 This strategy is informed by Steve Krug’s book Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems (2010), which emphasizes iterative and incremental tactics with a focus on early and frequent testing.

 ## Roles
-Facilitator, project lead, and reporter may be the same person.
+Recommended roles and associated activities to plan, conduct, and evaluate usability tests.
+Multiple roles can be filled by the same person.

-### UX project lead
-Create testing plan, coordinate task creation and revision, recruit participants and observers, schedule tests, manage report production, file participant consent forms.
+- UX project lead: Create testing plan, coordinate task creation and revision, recruit participants and observers, schedule tests, manage report production, file participant consent forms.

-### Facilitator
-Facilitate usability tests including pilot tests, lead debrief sessions, contribute to report production.
+- Facilitator: Facilitate usability tests including pilot tests, lead debrief sessions, contribute to report production.

-### Reporter
-Observe or facilitate tests, participate in debrief session, draft reports for project team.
+- Reporter: Observe or facilitate tests, participate in debrief session, draft reports for project team.

-### Observer/s
-Watch live tests, take notes, identify problems, participate in debrief
+- Observer/s: Watch tests, take notes, identify problems, participate in debrief.

-### Test participant
-Meet with the facilitator and attempt to accomplish the tasks and talk through their experience of using the product.
+- Test participant: Meet with the facilitator and attempt to accomplish the tasks and talk through their experience of using the product.

 ## Testing Process
-The process of conducting usability tests is iterative and incremental: plan, build, test, repeat.
+The usability testing process is iterative and incremental: plan, build, test, repeat.

-1. In coordination with designers and developers, draft tasks and associated scenarios that target project components and processes that are to be tested.
+1. In coordination with designers, developers, and other stakeholders, identify features and processes that necessitate testing with users.
+2. Draft tasks and a testing script to target these features.
 2. Recruit participants from project user communities.
-3. Recruit observers.
+3. Recruit observers who represent stakeholders.
-4. Conduct a pilot test without recording or observers.
+4. Conduct a pilot study to test the test and make any necessary adjustments to the tasks and script.
-5. Conduct 3-4 usability tests where participants are recorded as they attempt to accomplish the tasks and talk through their experience of using the product.
+5. Conduct 3-4 usability tests.
+With permission from participants, record the screen and audio as the user attempts to accomplish the tasks and talks through their experience of using the product.
-6. Conduct a debrief after each test with observers to identify the most serious problems.
+6. Conduct a debrief with observers to identify the most serious usability problems.
+Debrief sessions can be held after each test, or after a set of tests.
-7. Prepare a short report for the project design and development teams and coordinate with those teams to fix the problems.
+7. Prepare a short report for the project team and coordinate with those teams to fix the problems.
-8. Repeat.
+8. Repeat as necessary.
-9. Conduct shorter, more informal tests as needed without recording.

 ## Documentation and deliverables
 1. Facilitator script
-This can be adapted for informal A/B or low fidelity prototype testing with or without observers.
+The script keeps tests consistent and helps the facilitator to stay organized.
+The script can also be adapted for informal A/B or low fidelity prototype testing with or without observers.
 2. Recording consent form
-Signature needed prior to test for non-RAC staff participants.
+Informed consent should be obtained prior to recording participants.
+Obtain the participant's signature for in-person testing, or obtain a recorded verbal consent for remote testing.
 3. Tasks
-For the facilitator and observers.
+Concise scenarios and tasks designed to target specific questions about the usability of the product.
+The task text will be read aloud and shared directly with participants during the test.
+It is also useful to share the tasks with the observers as a reference.
 4. Tasks and difficulty ratings
 A handout for participants with each task on its own page to reference during test and to indicate task difficulty rating.
+For remote tests, the facilitator can share the tasks in chat and record the difficulty rating separately.
 5. Instructions for observers
+A handout to orient new observers to the usability testing process and their role.
 6. Observer worksheet
-A handout to record the three most serious problems and any associated participant quotes.
-Completed worksheets are given to the facilitator after the debrief to help with reporting.
+A handout that can be used to help structure the observers' notes to facilitate the debrief session and share with the reporter.
 7. Guide to running a usability test debrief session
-A guide for the facilitator.
+A guide for the debrief session facilitator.
 8. Report
 An actionable summary of testing results for the project team/s.
-9. Accessibility Conformance Report using the Voluntary Product Accessibility Template (VPAT)
-Completed as necessary to facilitate accessibility auditing and communication to external users and stakeholders.
-This is prepared at a late stage to correspond with project release.
+The report format can be adjusted according to the needs of the team.
 10. External project report
-Completed as necessary to communicate to project stakeholders.
+A report to communicate observations and resulting actions to project stakeholders outside of the project team.